 For example, commission-based advisors are typically more limited in the products and funds they can recommend to their clients since the advisor's compensation is directly linked to the products they sell.
 With the limited products and funds available, a commission-based advisor may be inclined to suggest the ones likely to earn them — rather than their client — the greatest return (in the form of a commission check).

 And it's not uncommon for clients to be unclear on how much these fees actually are, who is paying the advisor's commission, and the implications on their rates of return.
-Oftentimes, the client may also face deferred sales charges or be locked into certain products or funds to ensure profitability for the insurance and investment companies that issue the product.
+The client may also face deferred sales charges or be locked into certain products or funds to ensure profitability for insurance and investment companies.